martinagvilas/ML-Vis-BrainHack-2021/README.md

 ## Pre-requisites
 - For this tutorial, we assume you have:
-    - Basic knowledge of Machine Learning concepts.
+    - Basic knowledge of machine learning concepts.
     For example, you know the difference between supervised/unsupervised learning, or the difference between classification, regression and clustering models.
-    - Basic experience with Python
+    - Basic experience with Python.
 - We also assume that you have seen the video
 ["A tutorial on machine learning"](https://www.youtube.com/watch?v=pOAK6ynM11E&list=PLVso6Qs8PLCiciMyxyqxCzp38G5tEhdy6&index=6) by [Laura Suarez](https://twitter.com/LauraESuarez24).